shovon/blog.salrahman.com/src/posts/what-people-forgot-about-react.md

 ## In Conclusion

 React merely isn't just a fad.
 It's not merely a preference.
-It's a critical tool for translating business requirements into feature rich, accessible user experiences, with a faster delivery cadence.
+It became a critical tool for translating business requirements into feature rich, accessible user experiences, with a faster delivery cadence.

 It not only made it faster to transition from screen to screen, but deeply interactive applications with screen content updates happening at animation speeds.

+## Caveat

+I may be praising React for its performance in-spite of the simplicity that it introduced to the market, but I am by no means married to this library.
+What I do champion however is this mathematical notion of UI:

+$$
+\text{View} = f(\text{State})
+$$

+Where $f$ is the transformation function that translate states to a view.

+Anything that gives us such an elegance, I will always be a champion of.

+If you hate React, your comment will have me harbour no grudges towards.
+I even have my own set of greivances for React, too.

+That said, if you value tightly coupling controls with models, then this is a mindset I frankly can't stand behind on.